This post may contain affiliate links. Please see my disclosure policy for details.

 Did you know that there are many locations around the Forest of Dean and Wye Valley that were used for filming locations?

 After your visit to Puzzlewood, I would recommend heading over to Clearwell Caves which is just nearby!
 This is another filming location that was used for The Crystal Cave and the Druid’s Cave in Arthur’s Bane.

-A little further on in Coleford, you can visit Speech House Lake that featured as the Gates of Avalon Lake.
+A little further on in Coleford, you can visit Speech House Lake featured as the Gates of Avalon Lake.
 This is where Merlin meets the Sidhe, says goodbye to Freya, and in the very end, his closest friend Arthur *sniff*!

 Cannop Ponds is another famous beauty spot and walking trail around a lake that was the filming location for The Darkest Hour.